Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 \subsubsection{Image reconstruction}

-The self-supervised learning proceeds by image reconstruction using {\it inverse warping} technique~\cite{godard2016unsupervised}.
-Being differentiable, it allows to back-propagate the gradients to the networks during training.
-It tries to reconstruct the target image $I_{t}$ by sampling pixels from the source images $I_s$ based on the estimated disparity map $\hat{D}_t$ and the relative pose transformation matrices $\hat{T}_{t\rightarrow s}$, $s \in \{t-1,t+1\}$.
-The sampling is done by projecting the homogeneous coordinates of target pixel $p_t$ onto the source view $p_s$.
-Given the camera intrinsics $K$, the estimated depth of the pixel $\hat{D}_t(p)$ and transformation matrix $\hat{T}_{t\rightarrow s}$, the projection is done by
+Self-supervised learning is proceeded by image reconstruction using the {\it inverse warping} technique~\cite{godard2016unsupervised}.
+This technique is differentiable, therefore it allows us to back-propagate the gradients during training.
+It tries to reconstruct the target image $I_{t}$ through sampling pixels from the source images $I_s$ based on the estimated depth map $\hat{D}_t$ and the relative pose transformation matrices $\hat{T}_{t\rightarrow s}$, $s \in \{t-1,t+1\}$.
+The sampling is done by projecting the homogeneous coordinates of the target pixel $p_t$ onto the source view $p_s$.
+Given the camera intrinsics $K$, the estimated depth of the pixel $\hat{D}_t(p)$ and transformation matrix $\hat{T}_{t\rightarrow s}$, the projection is done by the following equation.